This post may contain affiliate links. These help support this website.

 Understanding the pH Levels of Citric Acid

 It’s important to note that while the low pH of citric acid makes it an effective cleaner, it also means that it should be used with caution on certain surfaces.
 Citric acid can be corrosive to certain metals, such as aluminum and copper, so it’s best to avoid using it on these surfaces to prevent damage.
-Although it is considered a weak acid (pH between 3 and 6), it should still be avoided on surfaces that can be damaged by acids.
+Although it is considered a weak acid, it should still be avoided on surfaces that can be damaged by acids.

 Removing Stains and Tackling Tough Grime

-In addition to its stain-removing abilities, citric acid is also great for tackling tough grime.
-From greasy stove tops to caked-on dirt in the bathroom, citric acid can cut through the grime and leave your surfaces sparkling clean.
+Citric acid is also great for greasy surfaces.
 Mix citric acid with water or a mild detergent to create a cleaning solution.
 Apply it to the dirty area, let it sit for a few minutes, and then scrub away the grime with a sponge or brush.
-The acidic properties of citric acid work wonders in breaking down dirt and grease, making your cleaning process a breeze.

 Deodorizing with Citric Acid

-Citric acid’s acidic properties make it an excellent odor neutralizer, effectively eliminating unpleasant smells and leaving behind a fresh, clean scent.
+Citric acid’s acidic properties make it an excellent odor neutralizer.

 One of the most common areas where odors tend to linger is in the kitchen.
-From food scraps in the garbage disposal to lingering smells on cutting boards and countertops, the kitchen can sometimes be a breeding ground for unwanted odors.
-Fortunately, citric acid comes to the rescue here too.
 By simply mixing a solution of water and citric acid and applying it to these surfaces, you can eliminate stubborn smells and create a more inviting atmosphere.
 Our homemade trashcan deodorizing spray uses these ingredients to combat odor!

-Another area where the deodorizing power of citric acid shines is in the bathroom.
-From the stench of mildew in the shower to areas around the toilet, it’s essential to keep these spaces smelling fresh.
-By using a citric acid solution to clean these surfaces, you not only remove stains and grime but also tackle the underlying odors, leaving your bathroom smelling clean and inviting.
+Citric acid is also great to clean bathroom surfaces, you not only remove stains and grime but also tackle the underlying odors, leaving your bathroom smelling clean and inviting.
 Our DIY toilet bowl cleaner uses citric acid to clean and deodorize the toilet.

 Citric acid can also work wonders in deodorizing fabrics.
-If you have clothing, towels, or linens that are plagued by unpleasant smells, a simple addition of citric acid to your laundry routine can make a huge difference.
-By adding half a cup of citric acid to your wash cycle, you can effectively eliminate odors and leave your fabrics smelling clean and revitalized.
+If you have clothing, towels, or linens that have an odor, a simple addition of citric acid to your laundry routine can make a huge difference.
+By adding half a cup of citric acid to your wash cycle, you can effectively eliminate odors and leave your fabrics smelling clean.

-When it comes to tackling stubborn stains, citric acid is a secret weapon that you’ll be glad to have in your cleaning arsenal.
+When it comes to tackling stubborn stains, citric acid is great for breaking down all types of stains.
 Simply create a paste by mixing a tablespoon of citric acid with a few drops of water, apply it to the stain, and let it sit for a few minutes.
 Then, gently scrub the area before tossing it into the wash.
 This can work on a variety of stains!

 Citric Acid also has anti-bacterial properties.
 When combined with water, citric acid creates an acidic environment that is hostile to many types of bacteria and viruses.